michaelgtuttle/power-flow-vuln-idx/README.md

 - *write* determines whether or not the function will automatically write the results to a file.
 By default this is 0.

 Because the PVI measures only the vulnerability of PQ buses, the output vectors will not be the length of the number of buses in the grid.
 The function call will return the following information:
-- **S** : Column vector of the magnitude of the minimum apparent power injections \(how much is added, not total bus power\) causing a power flow convergence failure at each PQ bus
+- *S* : Column vector of the magnitude of the minimum apparent power injections \(how much is added, not total bus power\) causing a power flow convergence failure at each PQ bus
-- **theta** : The angle of the apparent power injection at each bus
+- *theta* : The angle of the apparent power injection at each bus
-- **busIdx** : The corresponding bus index of each PQ bus analyzed
+- *busIdx* : The corresponding bus index of each PQ bus analyzed
-- **success** : A column vector showing whether each bus was successful at causing a failure
+- *success* : A column vector showing whether each bus was successful at causing a failure

 If `write = true`, the function will store the results in a file titled "runPVI-*n*bus.csv" where *n* is the number of buses in the system.
 If a bus is not successful at causing a failure at a given Pmax, success will be set to 0 and both S and theta will be set to infinite and should be disregarded.

 ## Functional Descriptions
 Functions other than the two described above are also included in the repository and will be described below.

+---

 ##### `findPQFailureFast`
 This function finds the PVI of one bus of a power grid and is used in runPVI by calling it once for every PQ bus in the grid.
 The inputs and outputs are very similar to those of runPVI, although you must also specify a bus index to be analyzed.